jldimond/Coral-CpG-ratio-MS/methods.md

 _**Annotation**_

 To maintain consistency in comparing datasets, all transcriptomes and  differentially expressed gene sets were compared to the UniProt/Swiss-Prot protein database (version 2/17/2015) using Blastx (version 2.2.29) with an evalue threshold of 10<sup>-5</sup>.
-To further annotate genes with into functional categories,  corresponding Gene Ontology Slim (GOSlim) biological process were identified.
+To further annotate genes with functional categories,  corresponding Gene Ontology Slim (GOSlim) biological process were identified.
 Details of annotation are provided in jupyter notebooks in accompanying repository (https://github.com/jldimond/Coral-CpG-ratio-MS).

 _**Predicted germline methylation**_